tfpauly/privacy-proxy/draft-private-access-tokens.md

 order to link the client activity.
 The policy Mediators apply for key validation ought to take such attacks into consideration.

+If the Mediator detects a version in the AccessTokenRequest that it does not recognize or support, it MUST reject the request with an HTTP 400 error.

 Before forwarding the Client's request to the Issuer, the Mediator adds headers listing both the ANON_CLIENT_ID as "Anonymous-Client-ID", and the ANON_ORIGIN_ID_PRIME as "Anonymous-Origin-ID".